vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 That guest is you."
 I have to pay, may be for sins of the last day, so I closed my self in that tomb.

+[...]

+So I gave all my bags of coins
+to Low, but now I miss the gold that I used to watch, play and hold.
+Was it cause of my heart or loins.

+[...]